Years 1 – 2

 HPE Subject Area Years 1 and 2

-L: Understand learning area vocabulary: use mostly familiar vocabulary, with a steady introduction of new vocabulary in learning area contexts.
+- Literacy: Understand learning area vocabulary: use mostly familiar vocabulary, with a steady introduction of new vocabulary in learning area contexts

 Welcoming activity (see lesson 1)